 Denosumab (Xgeva).
 An osteoclast-targeted therapy called a RANK ligand inhibitor.

-Bone modifying drugs for early and locally advanced breast cancer.
 For people with breast cancer that has not spread, receiving bisphosphonates after breast cancer treatment may help to prevent a recurrence.
 ASCO recommends zoledronic acid (Zometa) or clodronate (multiple brand names) as options to help prevent a bone recurrence for women who have been through menopause.
 Clodronate is only available outside of the United States.
-Learn more about ASCO’s recommendations for preventing a breast cancer recurrence in the bone.
+Read ASCO’s recommendations for preventing a breast cancer recurrence in the bone.

 Getting care for symptoms and side effects

-Cancer and its treatment cause symptoms and side effects.
-In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
+For people of all ages, cancer and its treatment can cause symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called supportive or palliative care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative treatments vary widely and often include medications, nutritional support, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each option in your treatment plan.